velartrill/velartrill.github.io/orig/kestrel.md

 "Well, I've got something I'm curious about," says Bear after a moment.
 "If these void-suit things are so fancy, why do you only wear them in space?
 If I had my own personal climate control I could just carry around with me, I don't think I'd ever want to put it down."

-"'voidskin' is a bit of an archaism, I suppose," replies Nalshan.
+"'Voidskin' is a bit of an archaism, I suppose," replies Nalshan.
 "Keeping void travellers safe was the original purpose of the design, but it has been so expanded and streamlined and so many new capabilities added that the garment has become useful planetside as well.
-To answer your question, many of us do make casual use of voidskins; they are common wear on particularly hot or cold days, and are very often worn for extra protection when camping in wild regions.
+To answer your question, many of us do make casual use of voidskins; they are common outdoor wear on particularly hot or cold days, and they are worn for extra protection when camping in wild regions.
 Particularly in the Colonies, as they are much wilder and more sparsely populated.
 They are also useful when swimming for extended periods or in dangerously cold waters, and they are of course a standard part of fighter pilot duty dress.

 "However, the *rancal* remains our preferred form of clothing, for most.
-Partly as a matter of tradition, partly because we tend to prefer lighter, less concealing garments. voidskins cover the body in a way that hampers intimacy and dulls exterior sensations.
+Partly as a matter of tradition, partly because we tend to prefer lighter, less concealing garments.
+Voidskins cover the body in a way that hampers intimacy and dulls exterior sensations.
 Wind and rain on our bodies, the heat of the sun, and so forth.
 We prefer not to be cut off from nature when it is not necessary.

 "I'm going to hand out your suits and your wrist consoles.
 Keep in mind, voidskins are tailored from the ground up to a specific individual and are *never* interchangeable -- this is part of why it's mandatory to wear yours at all times; we can't just stock emergency kits with them.
-Wristcons are completely interchangeable and if yours is damaged, you can just swap it out for a functional one."
+Wristcons are completely interchangeable and if yours is damaged, you can just swap it out for a functional one, or share a single functional unit with a partner."

 "Is there really…" Piper's cheeks are beet red.
 "This is *really* tight, couldn't I get something that fits, y'know, a little better?
 Sir?"

 "This *is* a perfect fit for a voidskin, cadet," Nalshan replies.
-"In order to be able to function properly it needs to provide a certain minimum level of pressure uniformly across the body.
+"In order to be able to function properly it needs to impose a minimum level of pressure uniformly across the body.
 Otherwise the sensory electrodes can't make contact, the filtration system wouldn't be able to access your veins, the resistance fibers would be useless, and your skin would inflate like a balloon the moment you were exposed to vacuum.
 Thanks to a certain training accident a few years ago I'm privileged to be able to tell you from firsthand experience, you do not *ever* want to find out what *that* feels like."

 Piper's gaze drops.
 "O-oh.
 I, um.
 Okay, sir," she mumbles, squeezing her legs tightly together.
 "Can we take them off now?"

 "I'll show you how to remove them shortly, but as part of your training, you are all required -- or in the case of those of you who have not assented to military discipline, politely requested -- for your own safety to wear your suit at all times from this point forward.
 Every day I'll get a data dump from your suits and if I spot any miscalibrations, I'll adjust them until we get it right.
 You need to be accustomed to it by the time we head into orbit, and more importantly we also need to collect a few weeks of baseline biodata on you.
-We need to make sure your suit's synced properly with your body as well, since none of you have Society health, genetic, and biomorphology records to work from .
+We need to make sure your suit's synced properly with your body as well, since none of you have Society-grade health, genetic, and biomorphology records to work from .
 The suit may feel awkward now, but I promise in a week or two you'll feel naked without it."

 Piper looks like she's going to melt from pure embarassment.

-"Back on Tel Casran your subordinate would have been flogged in front of the class for that," he observes wrily as my crew files out of the room.
+"Back on Tel Casran your subordinate would have been flogged in front of the class for that," he observes wryly as my crew files out of the room.

 I fold my arms and narrow my eyes. "…I'll allow it," I say after a moment, raising a finger before Nalshan can interject. *"If* they ask nicely first."